This topic takes on average 25 minutes to read.

 There is never likely to be one single treatment that can be used against all the different types of cancer.
 However, researchers are constantly looking for improved treatments that kill cancer cells without being harmful to normal body cells.

 Viruses | Viruses normally infect cells where they reproduce and destroy the cell.
-This usually causes problems but some viruses are being genetically modified so that they will only infect cancer cells.
+This usually causes problems but some viruses are being genetically modifiedgenetically modified This indicates that an animal or plant has had its genetic makeup altered in some way.
+This is often by combining the genes from different organisms to produce an organism with desirable characteristics. so that they will only infect cancer cells.
 The virus only kills cancer cells and leaves normal cells unharmed. |

-Stem cells | Stem cells can be used to replace cells that produce red blood cells, white blood cells and platelets in the bone marrow.
-This is useful if the bone marrow has been damaged due to radiotherapy or chemotherapy.
+Stem cells can be used to replace cells that produce red blood cellsred blood cells Carry oxygen in the blood.
+They are also known as erythrocytes. , white blood cellswhite blood cells Cells specialised in defending the body against disease. and plateletsplatelets Fragments of cells that circulate in the blood and play a role in the formation of blood clots. in the bone marrowbone marrow Found in the centre of bones, it contains adult stem cells which divide and differentiate to produce red and white blood cells. .
+This is useful if the bone marrow has been damaged due to radiotherapyradiotherapy Treatment of disease using X-rays or radioactive substances which kill cells. or chemotherapychemotherapy Treatment of disease using medicines that destroy cancer cells. .
 New research suggests that certain stem cells could also be used to target the destruction of cancer cells. |

-Gene therapy | Gene therapy involves getting a section of DNA into a patient's cells.
+Gene therapy involves getting a section of DNA into a patient's cells.
 Some researchers are looking at how gene therapy could be used to treat cancer.
 If a cancer is caused by a faulty gene, then a 'healthy' gene could be inserted into the patient's cells.
-Other approaches target the immune system to help it fight the cancer cells more effectively.
+Other approaches target the immune systemimmune system The body's natural defence mechanism against infectious diseases. to help it fight the cancer cells more effectively.
 Some treatments are looking at using gene therapy to make cancer cells more sensitive to chemotherapy or radiotherapy. |

-Personalised medicine | Personalised (sometimes called stratified) medicine is already being used for some types of cancer.
+Personalised (sometimes called stratified) medicine is already being used for some types of cancer.
 An example is seen in the treatment of a type of lung cancer.
-Patients can be screened to see if they have a particular genetic mutation.
+Patients can be screened to see if they have a particular genetic mutationmutation A change in the arrangement or amount of genetic material in a cell. .
 If they do, doctors know that they are likely to respond well to a medicine called gefitinib (Iressa ©).
 Knowing this helps to personalise the treatment to be as effective as possible.
 In the future advances in DNA-sequencing technology may allow doctors to quickly analyse a patient's genetic make-up and see which therapy they will respond to.
 This will allow doctors to tailor the types of medicines used and so reduce unwanted side effects. |

 Look at picture below.
 It looks at a 'typical' 100 cases of people who have been diagnosed as having cancer and summarises the treatments and survival rates.